NethminiRajapaksha/AutoStreamByTriolem/AutoStream by Triolem/AutoStreamByTriolem/README.md

 ## Learning Outcome
 This project provided practical experience in essential QA skills, from test execution to defect management, preparing me to contribute effectively in real-world QA scenarios.

----

-Looking forward to applying these skills in real-world scenarios and advancing in the field of Quality Assurance!